'Coco' Filmmakers Explore The 'Connection To Loved Ones Past'

 GROSS: Well, I saw it without kids and enjoyed it very much.

 UNKRICH: Thank you.
-That's like my biggest pet peeve is that people somehow think that we're making kids movies and that they're embarrassed to go see the movies about kids.
+That's, like, my biggest pet peeve - is that people somehow think that we're making kids movies and that they're embarrassed to go see the movies without kids.
 I just want to pull my hair out.
-But the fact of the matter is that when we're making our films, we don't think about kids all that often.
-I mean, we're not - we don't see ourselves as making kids films.
+But the fact of the matter is is that when we're making our films, we don't think about kids all that often.
+I mean, we're not - we don't see ourselves as making kids' films.
 We're making films that we want to see.
 And we know that kids are going to be a part of the audience, so we make sure that they're appropriate.

 So yes, we - in this case, we knew we were making a film that had death as part of the subject matter, but we knew that the film wasn't about death.
 It's not about grieving.
 It's not about coping with death.
 It's very much about life and family, and death just happens to be part of the backdrop of the story.
 I mean, we need the notion of death to tell this story.
 But, you know, I've learned over the years that, you know, kids are much more resilient and wise than I think we often give them credit for.

-GROSS: My guests are Lee Unkrich and Adrian Molina, the co-writers and co-directors of the Disney Pixar animated film "Coco."
-We'll talk more after a break.
-And Lloyd Schwartz will review a new box set of live Maria Callas recordings.
-I'm Terry Gross, and this is FRESH AIR.
+GROSS: Lee Unkrich and Adrian Molina are the co-writers and co-directors of the Disney-Pixar animated film "Coco," which has been nominated for two Academy Awards, best animated feature and best original song.
+We'll hear that song after a break.
+And our TV critic David Bianculli will review the BBC nature documentary "Blue Planet II," the latest series hosted by the British naturalist Sir David Attenborough.
+I'm Dave Davies, and this is FRESH AIR.

 (SOUNDBITE OF MICHAEL GIACCHINO'S "COCO - DIA DE LOS MUERTOS SUITE")

-GROSS: This is FRESH AIR.
-I'm Terry Gross back with Lee Unkrich and Adrian Molina, the co-writers and co-directors of the Disney Pixar film "Coco," which just won the Golden Globe for Best Animated Film.
+DAVIES: This is FRESH AIR.
+I'm Dave Davies, in for Terry Gross.
+Let's get back to Terry's interview with Lee Unkrich and Adrian Molina, the co-writers and co-directors of the Disney Pixar film "Coco."
+It's up for two Academy Awards, best animated feature and best original song.
 It's set in a small town in Mexico on the Day of the Dead.
-The main character, Miguel, is a 12-year-old boy who's obsessed with playing guitar.
+The main character, Miguel, is a 12-year-old boy who is obsessed with playing guitar.

 (SOUNDBITE OF FILM, "COCO")